Portuguese language in Goa: Other legacies

-The presence of the language over the years in the Indian state is with a small population of native speakers.
-Other legacies such as street names, were left untouched.
-In the city of Vasco da Gama, the most populous Goan city, surnames like Mascarenhas and Souza are quite common in the territory, and stand as a testimony to the Portuguese occupancy.
+The long presence of the language in this Indian state, in addition to a small number of speakers, has left other legacies.
+These include street names, the name of the most populous Goan city of Vasco da Gama, and family surnames like Mascarenhas and Souza (at times appearing as D'Souza), which are quite common in Goa.

-It's debatable whether the Goan territory formed an Indo-Portuguese Creole, unlike other regions of India and of the world where there was sustained Portuguese contact with local populations.
+It's debatable whether the Goan territory ever formed an Indo-Portuguese Creole, unlike other regions of India — as well as in Africa, Sri Lanka (formerly Ceylon), Macau, Malacca, Indonesia, and Timor-Leste — where several Portuguese-based creole languages emerged due to the prolonged contact of Portuguese with local languages — creoles that in most cases gradually disappeared centuries after the end of Portuguese rule.

-Some authors such as Theban (1985) and Thomas (1995) consider, unlike Holm (1989) and Clemens (1996, 2000), that the very strong pressure from the Portuguese, in the official language and education, would have prevented the formation of a creole Portuguese in Goa.

-However, according to Rita Marquilhas (1998), in places where it has remained under the administration of Portugal until the mid-twentieth century—such as Goa—there was a "de-Creolisation" since various language structures were approaching standard Portuguese and only traces remained in what is now the variety of Portuguese spoken by some Goan communities.
+Some authors such as Theban (1985) and Tomás (1995) consider, contrary to Holm (1989) and Clemens (1996, 2000), that the very strong pressure of the Portuguese language, as the official and educational language, would have prevented the formation of a Portuguese creole in Goa.
+However, according to Rita Marquilhas (1998), in places that remained under Portuguese administration until the mid-20th century, such as Goa, there was a ‘decreolization,’ as various structures of the language gradually came closer to the Portuguese spoken in Portugal, leaving only traces in what is now the variety of Portuguese spoken by some Goan communities.

-The very Goan identity remains linked to several other legacies left by Portuguese colonization, as the characteristics of Goa, as a way of life different from the rest of the country.
+The very Goan identity itself remains linked to various other legacies left by Portuguese colonization, such as Goa’s distinctive characteristics, with a way of life different from the rest of the country.

-In addition, there exists a presence of architectural elements and a large and significant Catholic community which consists of most Native Goans.
-After 1961 immigration from other parts of India changed the demographics of Goa leading to the Native Goans becoming 25-30% of the population and the majority of the state following Hinduism, an estimated 25% to 30% of the 1.4 million living in Goa are Catholic.

-Churches, convents, and Portuguese forts are scattered throughout the territory of Goa, which adds even more diversity for a country that is already rich in contrasts, as is the case in India.
+In addition, there is the presence of architectural and culinary elements, as well as a large and significant Catholic community, which consists of most native Goans.
+After 1961 immigration from other parts of India changed the demographics of Goa leading to the native Goans becoming 25-30% of the population and the majority of the state following Hinduism, an estimated 25% to 30% of the 1.4 million living in Goa are Catholic.
+Although the majority religion in India is Hinduism, 30% of the 1.4 million Goans are Catholic.
+However, in 1961, at the time of Goa’s annexation by India, Catholics represented 58% of the total population.
+As of 2011, after 50 years of integration into India, the Catholic community has declined noticeably.
+Churches, convents, and Portuguese forts are spread throughout the territory of Goa, adding even more diversity to a country that is already rich in contrasts, as is the case in India.